 Hallelujah!!
 Or however you would say that en español.

 As the days passed, prep work continued.
 Extensive gouges were made all over the surface of the wall.
 Augie arrived early (for this street)—about 8:30—each morning, rang the timbre patiently until one of the gallery denizens roused to let him in.
 Harrowing ladder work ensued— standing on steps forbidden in more safety-conscious states.
 Frightening stretches with sharp tools.
-Less than a week after this dramatic (at least for us) beginning, Augie was joined by another hired hand who appeared to be his jefe
+Less than a week after this dramatic (at least for us) beginning, Augie was joined by another hired hand who appeared to be his jefe.

-For nearly three weeks, this clean visage is all we saw, but
+For nearly three weeks, this clean visage is all we saw, but work continued on the inside. |

 The fill job followed, mortar mixed as usual directly on the sidewalk, slathered into place in the stucco arroyos, and smoothed.
 By now, El Otro Guapo and La Novia had become involved in the project while still maintaining their daily jewelry table at the plaza.
 She would pick at the wall’s overlooked scabs; he would help haul heavy loads—bags of cement and buckets of dirt to be sifted through screens to the consistency of sand.